Panopticon: Architecture of other institutions

 Jeremy Bentham's panopticon architecture was not original, as rotundas had been used before, as for example in industrial buildings.
 However, Bentham turned the rotund architecture into a structure with a societal function, so that humans themselves became the object of control.
 The idea for a panopticon had been prompted by his brother Samuel Bentham's work in Russia and had been inspired by existing architectural traditions.
 Samuel Bentham had studied at the Ecole Militaire in 1751, and at about 1773 the prominent French architect Claude-Nicolas Ledoux had finished his designs for the Royal Saltworks at Arc-et-Senans.
 William Strutt in cooperation with his friend Jeremy Bentham built a round mill in Belper, so that one supervisor could oversee an entire shop floor from the centre of the round mill.
 The mill was built between 1803 and 1813 and was used for production until the late 19th century.
 It was demolished in 1959.
 In Bentham's 1812 writing Pauper management improved: particularly by means of an application of the Panopticon principle of construction, he included a building for an "industry-house establishment" that could hold 2000 persons.
-In 1812 Samuel Bentham, who had by then risen to brigardier-general, tried to persuade the British Admiralty to construct an arsenal panopticon in Kent.
+In 1812 Samuel Bentham, who had by then risen to brigadier-general, tried to persuade the British Admiralty to construct an arsenal panopticon in Kent.
 Before returning home to London he had constructed a panopticon in 1807, near St Petersburg, which served as a training centre for young men wishing to work in naval manufacturing.
 The panopticon, Bentham writes:

 Though no panopticon was built during Bentham's lifetime, his principles prompted considerable discussion and debate.
 Shortly after Jeremy Bentham's death in 1832 his ideas were criticised by Augustus Pugin, who in 1841 published the second edition of his work Contrasts in which one plate shows a "Modern Poor House".
-He contrasted an English medieval gothic town in 1400 with the same town in 1840 where broken spires and factory chimneys dominate the skyline, with a panopticon in the foreground replacing the Christian hospice.
+He contrasted an English medieval gothic town in 1400 with the same town in 1840 where broken spires and factory chimneys dominate the skyline, with a panopticon-like building in the foreground replacing the Christian hospice.
 Pugin, who went on to become one of the most influential 19th-century writers on architecture, was influenced by Hegel and German idealism.
 In 1835 the first annual report of the Poor Law Commission included two designs by the commission's architect Sampson Kempthorne.
-His Y-shape and cross-shape designs for workhouse expressed the panopticon principle by positioning the master's room as central point.
+His Y-shape and cross-shape designs for workhouse expressed the panopticon principle by positioning the master's room as the central point.
 The designs provided for the segregation of occupants and maximum visibility from the centre.
 Professor David Rothman came to the conclusion that Bentham's panopticon prison did not inform the architecture of early asylums in the United States.